-DC residents discuss the information gap engendered by inconsistent and discriminatory marijuana policy
+DC residents discuss the information gap caused by inconsistent and discriminatory marijuana policy

 Support for marijuana legalization is climbing in the United States, and D.C. is trying to keep up with the times.